Dr. Rebecca Schäfer

 In my teaching, I focus on contemporary literary and cultural issues such as “Gender in Contemporary U.S. American Culture in the Age of #MeToo,” “Age and Aging in North American Fiction,” “Queer Cinema,” or “Still Queer?
 Queer Studies in Theory and Practice in the 20th and 21st Century.”
 I also teach classes on American cultural, political, and intellectual history from the early 16th until the late 19th century.

 My further work responsibilities include a variety of PR-related tasks.
-I was involved in planning and executing the launch of the Obama Institute’s new website and I am also a staff member of the Institute’s PR team.
+I planned and executed the launch of the Obama Institute’s new website and I am also a staff member of the Institute’s PR team.